aqib-javed1119/Blog-project-/README.md

 ### `npm start` to start nodemon
 After doing the command npm install --save nodemon  in the backend folder do this command to start the backend server then you can try the postman software to send api calls

+---
+### Install mongodb software
+`npm install --save mongodb`
+cd into backend folder then do this command .
+This allows data to be stored in the backend .

+### Type the url mongodb://localhost:27017 in the mongodb compass to connect to the database and access it .